 Chapter 28 Wednesday, 1820 hours (6:20 PM)

 "Cat it is then.
-Come.
-Let's get to know each other."
+Come on in and lets get to know each other," said Joshua.

 "You can call me Joshua."

 "What did you like best here at the zoo?" asked Joshua